asheroto/DiscordAltF4/README.md

 # Install
 [Download](https://github.com/asheroto/DiscordAltF4/releases/latest/download/DiscordAltF4.exe) and move it into your Startup folder.
 Then run it.

 To get to the Startup folder, press Win-R which will open Run, then type `shell:startup` and press enter.
+The Startup folder contains programs that will automatically run when you log on.

 # Usage
 With the Discord window active, press Alt-F4.
 It should close the window instead of ending the program.